 Put your talents to work for the lives of Iowa’s women and girls today and build your resume, network with like minded people, and hone your skills!
 The Iowa Women’s Foundation is always in need of talented individuals to help us fulfill our mission.

-Chicks for Change: An IWF donor circle based in the Cedar Valley was founded over a decade ago by residents of the area who were passionate about the work of the Iowa Women’s Foundation.
-The group has raised over $150,000 for the IWF.
-Dine and Unwind and Run Like a Mother are two annual fundraising events organized by Chicks for Change.
+Chicks for Change: This dedicated group of supporters in the Cedar Valley was founded over a decade ago by residents of the area who were passionate about the work of the Iowa Women’s Foundation.
+Together, the group members help increase awareness about IWF’s work and build its philanthropy so ALL of Iowa’s women and girls can be economically successful.

-Professional services: Use your professional talents to benefit the Foundation.
-These include graphic design, printing, photography, videography, marketing, public relations, human resources, finance, investment and technology.
+Professional services: This important group of people use their professional talents to benefit the Foundation.
+They include graphic design, printing, photography, marketing, public relations, human resources, finance, investment and technology.